 The Telia RA systems are protected by four tiers of physical security, with access to the lower tier required before gaining access to the higher tier.
-In addition, the physical security system includes additional tiers for key management security.
 Progressively restrictive physical access privileges control access to each tier.
 The characteristics and requirements of each tier are described in the table below.

 Tier Description Access Control Mechanisms Physical Security Tier 1 Physical security tier one refers to the outermost physical security barrier for the facility.
 Access to this tier requires the use of a proximity card employee badge.
 Physical access to tier one is automatically logged.
 Physical Security Tier 2 Tier two includes common areas including restrooms and common hallways.
 Tier two enforces individual access control for all persons entering the common areas of the RA facility through the use of a proximity card employee badge.
 Physical access to tier two is automatically logged.

-Physical Security Tier 3 Tier three is the first tier at which sensitive central RA systems are located and where operational activity takes place.
+Telia Production CF 'S Tout November 2 Physical Security Tier 3 Tier three is the first tier at which sensitive central RA systems are located and where operational activity takes place.
 Tier three enforces individual access control through the use of two factor authentication including biometrics or proximity card employee badge and PIN code.
 Unescorted personnel are not allowed into a tier-three secured area.
 Physical access to tier three is automatically logged.
 Physical Security Tiers 4 Tier four is used only in Telia Sweden.
 Tier four is the tier at which especially sensitive RA operations occur.
 There are two distinct tier four areas: the online tier four data center and the offline tier four key storage room.
-The tier four data center enforces individual access control and the key storage room enforces dual control, each through the use of two factor authentication including biometrics.
-Authorizations for unescorted access to both the tier four rooms are not given to any individual.
+The tier four data center enforces individual access control through the use of two factor authentication.
+Authorizations for unescorted access to tier four are not given to any individuals.
 Physical access to tier four is automatically logged and video monitored.

-Tier Description Access Control Mechanisms Key Management Tiers 5 Tier five is used only in Telia Sweden.
-Key Management tiers five serve to protect offline storage of RA keying material Offline keying material like RA system key backups and secret shares are protected through the use of locked safes, cabinets and containers.
+Offline keying material like RA-system key backups and secret shares are protected through the use of safes.
 Access to keying material is restricted in accordance with Telia's segregation of duties requirements.
-The opening and closing of cabinets or containers in this tier is logged for audit purposes.
-All access is video monitored.
+The opening and closing of the safes is logged for audit purposes.